 - [ wp-word-count ]* to display the number of words.

-- [ wp-word-count-reading-time ]* to display the playback time.
+- [ wp-word-count-reading-time ]* to display the reading time.

-- Press [ post-views ] * to display the number of frames.
+- [ post-views ]* to display the number of views.

-- [ wp_applause ]* to display the voting system.
+- [ wp_applaud ]* to display the voting system.

-*Please note: do not copy-paste the above shortcodes as I deliberately added a space between the square brackets to allow them to be displayed.
+Note: do not copy and paste the above shortcodes as I have deliberately added a space between the brackets to allow them to be displayed.

-Well, it's as simple as this, here's the result:
+It's as simple as that, here is the result:

-5 - Adjusting the display with some CSS
+5 - Adjusting the display with a little CSS

 Finally, it is possible that you are not entirely satisfied with the final rendering, in this case, you can add some CSS code to perfect the display.